Paul I of Russia: Assassination

 Paul's premonitions of assassination were well-founded.
 His attempts to force the nobility to adopt a code of chivalry alienated many of his trusted advisors.
 The Emperor also discovered outrageous machinations and corruption in the Russian treasury.

-A conspiracy was organized, some months before it was executed, by Counts Peter Ludwig von der Pahlen, Nikita Petrovich Panin, and Admiral de Ribas, with the alleged support of the British ambassador in Saint Petersburg, Charles Whitworth.
+A conspiracy was organized some months before it was executed by Peter Ludwig von der Pahlen, Nikita Petrovich Panin and José de Ribas.
+The conspiracy was allegedly financed by Zubov's sister Olga Zherebtsova using funds she acquired from her lover, Charles Whitworth, 1st Earl Whitworth, then serving as the British ambassador to Russia.